 IBS tends to begin in adolescence and the 20s, causing bouts of symptoms that come and go at irregular periods.
 The start of IBS symptoms in late adult life is less common but not rare.
 Flare-ups almost always occur when a person is awake, and they rarely wake a person from sleep.

 Symptoms of irritable bowel syndrome include abdominal pain Acute Abdominal Pain Abdominal pain is common and often minor.
 Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
-The pain may be the only sign of the need for surgery... read more related to or relieved by having a bowel movement (defecation), change in stool frequency (such as constipation Constipation in Adults Constipation is difficult or infrequent bowel movements, hard stool, or a feeling that the rectum is not totally empty after a bowel movement (incomplete evacuation).
+The pain may be the only sign of the need for surgery... read more related to or relieved by having a bowel movement (defecation).
+The abdominal pain is associated with a change in stool frequency (such as constipation Constipation in Adults Constipation is difficult or infrequent bowel movements, hard stool, or a feeling that the rectum is not totally empty after a bowel movement (incomplete evacuation).
 (See also Constipation... read more or diarrhea Diarrhea in Adults Diarrhea is an increase in the volume, wateriness, or frequency of bowel movements.
 (See also Diarrhea in Children.)
-The frequency of bowel movements alone is not the defining feature of diarrhea... read more ) or consistency (loose or lumpy and hard), abdominal expansion (distention), mucus in the stool, and the sensation of incomplete emptying after defecation.
+The frequency of bowel movements alone is not the defining feature of diarrhea... read more ) or consistency (loose or lumpy and hard).
 The pain may come in bouts of continuous dull aching or cramps, usually over the lower abdomen.
+Symptoms of IBS can also include abdominal expansion (distention), mucus in the stool, and the sensation of incomplete emptying after defecation.

 Most people with IBS appear healthy.
 Doctors base the diagnosis of irritable bowel syndrome on the characteristics of the person's symptoms.
 Doctors also use standardized symptom-based criteria for diagnosing IBS called the Rome criteria.
-They may also do tests to diagnose common illnesses that can cause similar symptoms, particularly when people are over 40 or have warning signs such as fever, weight loss, rectal bleeding, or vomiting.
+They may also do tests to diagnose common illnesses that can cause similar symptoms, particularly when people are over 45 or have warning signs such as weight loss, rectal bleeding, or older age.

 Doctors use the Rome criteria to diagnose IBS in people who have had abdominal pain for at least 1 day a week in the last 3 months along with 2 or more of the following:

-Doctors usually do some tests—for example, blood tests, stool tests—to differentiate IBS from Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory bowel disease in which the large intestine (colon) becomes inflamed and ulcerated (pitted or eroded), leading to flare-ups (bouts or attacks) of... read more , cancer (mainly in people over age 40), collagenous colitis, lymphocytic colitis, celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , and the many other diseases and infections that can cause abdominal pain and changes in bowel habits.
-People who have chronic diarrhea also have their stool tested for the parasite Giardia Diagnosis Giardiasis is an infection of the small intestine caused by the single-celled protozoan parasite Giardia.
-The main symptoms are abdominal cramping and diarrhea.
-People may have abdominal cramping... read more .
+Doctors usually do some tests, for example, blood tests, to differentiate IBS from Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory bowel disease in which the large intestine (colon) becomes inflamed and ulcerated (pitted or eroded), leading to flare-ups (bouts or attacks) of... read more , cancer (mainly in people over age 45), microscopic colitis, celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , and other diseases and infections that can cause abdominal pain and changes in bowel habits.
 These test results are usually normal in people with IBS.

-Treatment of irritable bowel syndrome differs from person to person.
+Treatment of IBS differs from person to person.
 If particular foods or types of stress appear to bring on the problem, they should be avoided if possible.
 For most people, especially those who tend to be constipated, regular physical activity helps keep the digestive tract functioning normally.

 (For more information about diet and IBS, see these recommendations from the National Institute of Diabetes and Digestive Disease.)